ironclad logo

 Increase gross renewal rate to meet customer needs

-Once you’ve got your basic strategy in place, you’ll want to start measuring its effectiveness.
-One of the most important metrics to track is your gross renewal rate (GRR), which is the percentage of agreements renewed within a given period without including cross-sell or upsell revenue.
+Once you have your basic renewal strategy in place, you’ll want to track how well it’s actually working.
+One key metric to watch is your gross renewal rate (GRR)—the percentage of agreements renewed within a given period without including cross-sell or upsell revenue.
 This metric focuses specifically on contracts your company renews at their existing value.

 Successful businesses track GRR as a core performance indicator.
 You can measure this annually, quarterly, or monthly depending on your contract portfolio and business needs.

 A high GRR is a positive indication of customer success efforts.
-When people renew, you will see increased efficiency in your own business.
-It is also a sign that you meet customer needs and deliver value to them—a critical factor, given that McKinsey found eight in ten B2B decision-makers will actively look for a new vendor if performance guarantees aren’t offered.
+When customers renew, your business operates more smoothly and saves time.
+It is also a sign that you meet customer needs and deliver what you promised.

 How to increase GRR with contract management software

 Contract lifecycle management software provides the data visibility and automation needed to improve your gross renewal rate.
-The key is having systems that give you better insight into contract performance and customer satisfaction.
-Your business can increase GRR by using CLM software to:
+Your business can increase GRR by using contract lifecycle management (CLM) software to:

 • Use data metrics to understand customer needs